 2.1 Materials All reagents used in this study were of analytical grade and were applied without any additional purification.

-2.2 Methods Raw black-eyed bean samples were obtained from Sapele, Delta State, Nigeria.
+2.2 Methods Raw black-eyed bean samples were obtained from Sapele, Delta State in Nigeria.
 Botanical identification was carried out at the Biological Sciences Laboratory, University of Africa, Toru-Orua, Nigeria.

 2.2.1 Sample Preparation